Attracting Birds

 Why Bluebirds Disappeared From Many Yards

 The recovery since the 1970s is one of conservation's genuine success stories, driven almost entirely by ordinary people mounting nest boxes on fence posts and monitoring them through the breeding season.
+The North American Bluebird Society traces its own founding to conservationist Dr. Lawrence Zeleny, who spent much of his life setting up and managing bluebird trails, exactly the volunteer model that later spread nationwide.
 If you have even a small open yard with a clear sightline to grass, you already have more than most bluebirds need to get started.

 Setting Up a Bluebird House